mwatts15/openworm_docs/api.rst

 Connection.type() : {'gap junction', 'synapse'}
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Returns the type of connection: 'gap junction' or 'synapse'
+Returns the type of connection: 'gap junction' or 'synapse' as a String

 Connection.type({'gap junction', 'synapse'}) : Relationship
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Returns the type of connection: 'gap junction' or 'synapse'
+Returns the type of connection: 'gap junction' or 'synapse' as a Relationship

-Connection.neurotransmitter() : Neurotransmitter
+Connection.neurotransmitter() : String
 +++++++++++++++++++++++++++++++++++++++++++++++++
-Returns the type of neurotransmitter used in the connection
+Returns the type of neurotransmitter used in the connection as a String

 Connection.strength() : Integer
 ++++++++++++++++++++++++++++++++
-Returns the connection strength, the number of synapses made between the neurons
+Returns the connection strength, the number of synapses and / or gap junctions made between the neurons

 NeuroML
 ~~~~~~~~